Rudolf Krüger / Landesarchiv Berlin

 Before the fall of the wall, Potsdamer Platz was nothing more than wasteland, a piece of the border strip.
 Once the wall fell, however, the area quickly turned into Europe’s largest urban construction site.
 To organise this massive undertaking, the square was divided into four subprojects.
 Each of these areas was assigned its own management, who worked hand-in-hand with the contracted company.
 Berliners and tourists alike could watch the progress from the “Infobox”.
 This bright red building at Leipziger Platz with a view of the construction site was a major tourist attraction from 1995 to 2001.
 Completing the traffic infrastructure alone foreshadowed just how complex building an entirely new city centre for Berlin would be: the tunnel segments of Federal Highway 96 and Underground Line 3 as well as the Intercity Railway Station were built directly underneath Potsdamer Platz.
 All were important milestones in reintegrating Potsdamer Platz with urban life in Berlin.

 After reunification, the Berlin senate sold the plots of land at Potsdamer Platz to the former Daimler Benz AG, and Potsdamer Platz turned into Europe’s largest urban construction site of the 1990s.
-The area was roughly divided into two separate complexes: the north-western Sony Center encompassing approximately 27,000 m2 and Potsdamer Platz with circa 70,000 m2.
-The Sony Center, designed by American Helmut Jahn, comprises a cinema, a film museum, offices, apartments and flats as well as Sony’s European headquarters.
+The area was roughly divided into two separate complexes: the north-western Sony Center encompassing approximately 27,000 m2 and the Potsdamer Platz with approximately 70,000 m2.
+The Sony Center, designed by American Helmut Jahn, comprises a cinema, a film museum, offices, apartments and flats as well as the European headquarter of the multinational conglomerate corporation.
 The Deutsche Bahn high-rise marks the end of the Sony area direction Potsdamer Platz, with the buildings designed by architects Renzo Piano and Christoph Kohlbecker joining to the South.